-- Ensure the Master option is selected and click OK to accept the default orientation. - Select the left arc of the bolt. - Drag and drop the slideline attribute Slideline 1 from the A Treeview onto the selection. - Select the Slave option and click the OK button to accept the default orientation. - To visualise the slidelines assigned to the model click the right-hand mouse button on the slideline attribute name in the Treeview and select
+- Ensure the Master option is selected and click OK to accept the default orientation. - Select the left arc of the bolt. - Drag and drop the slideline attribute Slideline 1 from the selection. - Select the Slave option and click the OK button to accept the default orientation. - To visualise the slidelines assigned to the model click the right-hand mouse button on the slideline attribute name in the Treeview and select